haydenzheng314/core-infra-dalian-onboarding/04-Import-Portal/portal.md

 This will create an IntelliJ project containing all modules, with all of them loaded at startup.

-In Intellij IDEA, open liferay-portal project.
+In IntelliJ IDEA, open liferay-portal project.